- Straight Treasurys earned 2.9% in the 2019 third quarter, better than the 1.8% return on TIPS.

 - With breakeven spreads at the low end of their historic range, TIPS seem like a better value than straight Treasurys.

-Treasurys Outperform TIPS in the 2019 Second Quarter
+Treasurys Outperform TIPS in the 2019 Third Quarter

-Comparable maturity straight Treasurys outperformed Treasury Inflation-Protected Securities (TIPS) in the 2019 second quarter, but only slightly.
-On average, Treasurys earned a return of 3.2% in the quarter, better than the 3.0% return on TIPS.
+Comparable maturity straight Treasurys outperformed Treasury Inflation-Protected Securities (TIPS) in the 2019 third quarter.
+On average, Treasurys earned a return of 2.9% in the quarter, better than the 1.8% return on TIPS.

 On a price basis, straight Treasurys significantly outperformed TIPS.
-The average TIPS yield rose 5 basis points (bp) in the quarter to 0.45%, while average Treasury yields fell 44 bp to 2.01%.
-Most of the shortfall in price return on TIPS was therefore made up by the CPI inflation adjustment, which averaged 152 bp in the quarter.
+The average TIPS yield slipped 2 basis points (bp) in the quarter to 0.43%, while average Treasury yields fell 27 bp to 1.74%.
+This quarter, the CPI inflation adjustment averaged only 40 bp, down from 152 bp in the 2019 second quarter.

 The chart below shows the shifts in the TIPS yield curve for the second and third quarters of 2019 compared with year-end 2018.
 At the short end of the curve, small changes in price typically have a big impact on yield.
-Accordingly, the shortest maturity TIPS have swung wildly from positive in 18Q4 to negative in 19Q1 and then back to positive in 19Q2 and 19Q3.
-The swings are due primarily to investors adjusting prices and returns on short maturity TIPS based upon expected changes in the inflation adjustment.
+Accordingly, the shortest maturity TIPS have swung wildly from positive in 18Q4 to near zero in 19Q1 and have become increasingly positive in 19Q2 and 19Q3.
+The swings are due primarily to investors adjusting prices and returns on short maturity TIPS in response to changes in the inflation adjustment.
 They are willing to accept negative yields on short-term TIPS when they anticipate a solidly positive CPI adjustment, but require positive yields when the CPI adjustment will be small or perhaps even negative.

 Moving out on the TIPS yield curve, TIPS yields have shifted lower with each passing quarter, essentially following the performance of straight Treasurys.
 Those moderate downshifts in yield have produced solid returns on intermediate- and long-term TIPS so far this year.

 The decline in straight Treasury yields in 19Q3 was less significant than in 19Q2, but it was still meaningful, especially across the longer maturities.
-The average Treasury yield across all maturities fell 44 bp to 2.01%.
-Short-term Treasury yields fell 52 bp to 1.82%, apparently anticipating a significant easing of Federal Reserve policy.
-Intermediate-term Treasury yields declined 47 bp to 1.91%; while long-term Treasury yields declined 31 bp to 2.07%.
+The average Treasury yield across all maturities fell 27 bp to 1.74%.
+Short-term Treasury yields fell 16 bp to 1.66%, apparently anticipating a continued easing of Federal Reserve policy.
+Intermediate-term Treasury yields declined 28 bp to 1.63%; while long-term Treasury yields declined 40 bp to 2.07%.
 The declines implicitly reflect increasingly lower expectations for long-term inflation.
 During the quarter, media reports buzzed about the possibility of Treasury yields turning negative in the not too distant future.

-The greater decline in Treasury yields caused the spread between TIPS yields and Treasury yields to fall by 50 bp from 206 bp in the 2019 first quarter to 156 bp in the 2019 second quarter.
+The greater decline in Treasury yields caused the spread between TIPS yields and Treasury yields to fall by another 25 bp from 156 bp in the 2019 second quarter to 131 bp in the 2019 third quarter.
 The spread measures the average expected inflation rate.
 It is also called the breakeven inflation rate that would make investors indifferent to owning TIPS or straight Treasurys.
 If an investor believes that actual inflation will be higher than the breakeven spread, she would prefer to own TIPS (because she would get a greater total return with a higher inflation adjustment).
 On the other hand, if she thinks that actual inflation will be lower than the spread, she would prefer to own straight Treasurys.

 Since 2009, the TIPS-Treasury spread has averaged 175 bp and the quarterly change in the spread has averaged 38 bp.
-So far this year, the quarterly change in the spread has averaged 66 bp, nearly twice the historic average, and the quarterly change has declined with each passing quarter.
+So far this year, the quarterly change in the spread has averaged 49 bp, higher than the historic average, and the quarterly change has declined with each passing quarter.
 Initially, the volatility was correlated to the changes in inflation adjustment on TIPS (which is determined by the change in the benchmark headline CPI).
 In the 2019 third quarter, however, the inflation adjustment moved closer to the current annual rate of inflation, which has dampened volatility.

 © Lark Research.
 All rights reserved.
 Reproduction without permission is prohibited.